pkpapadop/hal-nerf/README.md

 python run_posenet.py --config config_dfnet.txt
 ```

-with config_dfnet.txt you can control some of the pose regressor network training parameters.
-Especially, with 'random_view_synthesis=True' you can augment your training dataset using pre-trained nerfacto model. 'rvs_refresh_rate', 'rvs_trans', and 'rvs_rotation' are the parameters that control how many epochs the dataset will be augmented, the uniform distribution for translation component perturbation and the uniform distribution for rotation component perturbation accordingly.
+In the config_dfnet.txt configuration file, you can control various pose regressor network training parameters.
+Notably, setting random_view_synthesis=True enables augmentation of your training dataset using a pre-trained nerfacto model.
+The parameter rvs_refresh_rate determines the number of epochs after which the dataset will be augmented.
+Additionally, rvs_trans specifies the uniform distribution range for translation component perturbations, while rvs_rotation specifies the range for rotation component perturbations.
+These settings allow for dynamic augmentation, enhancing the training process by introducing controlled perturbations at specified intervals